Grim tidings from science on climate change

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PARIS: Scientists monitoring the Earth’s climate and environment have delivered a cascade of grim news this year, adding a sense of urgency to UN talks starting next week in Poland on how best to draw down the greenhouse gases that drive global warming.
+Scientists monitoring the Earth´s climate and environment have delivered a cascade of grim news this year, adding a sense of urgency to UN talks starting Sunday in Poland on how best to draw down the greenhouse gases that drive global warming.

 Here is a summary of recent findings: